10-3-pursuit/lab-app-planning/README.md

 Write the user stories below.
 Add more `>` for each user story or use `-` to make a list

 > As a ...

+1. As a pet lover, I want to visit the home page of PetLink HomeFinder so that I can explore available pets for adoption.

+2. As a potential pet owner, I want to access the search page on PetLink HomeFinder to filter pets by their age ranges.

+3. As a user looking for a specific type of pet, I want to use the search feature on PetLink HomeFinder to filter pets by their types.(dogs, cats, rabbits)

+4. As a user, I should have a straightforward way to return to the home page from the pet adoption page.

+5. As a user interested in adopting a pet with specific characteristics, I want to filter pets on PetLink HomeFinder by their breed, size, and color.

+6. As a potential pet owner, I want to filter pets on PetLink HomeFinder by the state to find pets available in my area.

+7. As a pet adopter, I want to view pet profiles with detailed information, including photos and descriptions, to learn more about each pet.

+8. As a potential pet owner, I want to use PetLink HomeFinder to share pet profiles and information with my friends and family, encouraging them to adopt as well.

+9. As Potential pet owner, I want to use petLink Homefinder to send a email with a templated application to addopt the pet.
+(useing nodemailer + The Adopt-a-Pet.com API)

+10. As a Potential pet owner, I want to use PetLink HomeFinder to share pet profiles with friends and family by email to adopt as well.

 #### Create a new board